lino-framework/book/docs/tutorials/workflows_tutorial/index.rst

 for entries with one of the company, subject or body fields empty.
 Follow the link to the API reference for details.

-Note that if you test only the profile of the requesting user, or some value from ``settings``, then you'll rather define a :meth:`get_view_permission
+Note that if you test only the user_type of the requesting user, or some value from ``settings``, then you'll rather define a :meth:`get_view_permission
 <lino.core.actions.Action.get_view_permission>`
 method.
-That's more effivient because it is called only once for every user profile at server startup.
+That's more effivient because it is called only once for every user user_type at server startup.

 **Why do I  have to declare ``workflow_state_field``?**